ckeditor/ckeditor5/docs/getting-started/setup/getting-and-setting-data.md

 ## Getting the editor data with `getData()`

-If the editor content needs to be retrieved on demand for any reason, such as for sending it to the server through an Ajax call, use the `getData()` method:
+You can use the `getData()` method, if you need to get the editor content on demand, such as for sending it to the server using JavaScript APIs.

 ```js
 const data = editor.getData();